gluethegiant/gtg-rack/README.md

 * Aux level control
 * Left and right peak meters with a brief hold on peaks over 0dB
 * Each meter light represents -6dB
-* Output on/off button with a linear fader that can be a pop filter or a fade up to 17 seconds
+* Output on/off button with a linear auto fader
-* Auto fader speed knob with CV
+* Auto fader speed knob from 20 milliseconds to 17 seconds with CV

 ## More Information